MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 Let others know what upcoming events you're attending in your LinkFree events section.

 #### **And more!**
 LinkFree is an open-source project that is just getting started.
-Enhancements already in the works include login authorization, enhanced search features, and a more beginner-friendly interface.
+Enhancements already in the works include login authorization, enhanced search features, and a more beginner-friendly user interface.

-***What is the best part about LinkFree?
-As it is an open-source project, YOUR ideas, opinions, and contributions matter in making the platform the best it can be!***
+*What is the best part about LinkFree?
+As it is an open-source project, ***YOUR*** ideas, opinions, and contributions matter in making the platform the best it can be!*

 ---